EduardoRosLab/neurorobotics-website-v2/content/authors/agonzalez/_index.md

     url: 'https://www.ugr.es/'

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student at the Applied Computational Neuroscience Research Group at the University of Granada.
+bio: Postdoctoral researcher at the Applied Computational Neuroscience Research Group at the University of Granada.

 interests:
   - Motor control